jasonvan/prexel/README.md

     |employees|
     |_________|

-Pretty-printed UML from multi-line entry:
+Pretty-printed UML from multi-line entry (NOTE: no fields on Employee):

      _________                    ________
     |Employer |<>1-employees---*>|Employee|